MG5 EV Review 2025: Price, specs & boot space

 The MG5 EV was given quite a radical refresh in 2022, which saw the smaller battery model dropped from the line-up.
 Other big changes included a front-end redesign, while the interior was overhauled with a welcome injection of style and technology.
 A new infotainment display positioned high on the dash is much more user-friendly than the old system.

-There are now two trim levels available: SE and Trophy (replacing Excite and Exclusive on pre-facelift cars).
+Later cars came in two trim levels: SE and Trophy (replacing Excite and Exclusive on pre-facelift cars).
 Standard equipment on the MG5 EV SE includes the MG Pilot driver-assistance pack (with active emergency braking, lane keep assist and adaptive cruise control), 16-inch alloy wheels, the 10.25-inch navigation system (with Apple CarPay and Android Auto) and a reversing camera.
 That's quite a comprehensive kit list, but the MG5 EV Trophy is only marginally more expensive and adds things like 17-inch alloy wheels, faux-leather seats (heated in the front), rain-sensing wipers and a 360-degree camera.
-That's where our money would go - although the Trophy's WLTP range does drop to 235 miles.
+That's where our money would go – although the Trophy's WLTP range does drop to 235 miles.

 The MG5 EV is pleasant enough to drive, with fairly swift performance – although it doesn't shove you back in your seat like some electric cars do.
 It's unintimidating, though, especially if you haven't driven an EV before.
 There's enough power to fluster the front wheels if you treat the accelerator like an on/off switch in the wet but, for many drivers, that'll be preferable to the rear-wheel-drive MG4 EV which can quickly get out of shape if you're heavy-handed in winter conditions.